 We ask that payment is made at least two weeks in advance of your booking.
 If you book less than two weeks before the date of the session, please contact us to make payments arrangements.

-- Schools groups are able to cancel and receive a refund up to 14 working days prior to the session.
+- Schools groups are able to cancel and receive a refund up to 30 days prior to the session.

-- Schools wishing to cancel less than 14 working days prior to the session will be charged the full amount of the visit.
+- Schools wishing to cancel less than 30 days prior to the session will be charged the full amount of the visit.

 Changes to Your Booking Policy:

-- Schools are able to change the date of their visit but any changes must be made within 7 working days of the session.
+- For ‘A Visit with Miss Nightingale’, ‘Flo on the Road’ and ‘From Scutari to Screen’: Schools are able to change the date of their visit but any changes must be made within 7 working days of the session (subject to availability).

-- Schools wishing to make changes to the ‘Meet Mary Seacole’ workshop can make changes up to 48 hours before the session without financial penalty.
+- For ‘Meet Mary Seacole’: Schools wishing to make changes can make changes up to 48 hours before the session without financial penalty.
 If changes are made within less than this time, a fee will apply as the Museum works with an external drama company who supplies the actor.
-The school will be charged the value of the actor’s fee and admin charges which equates to £250
+The school will be charged the value of the actor’s fee and admin charges which equates to £250.

 If no notice has been given within the above-mentioned period, we will assume you are able to attend the visit and will charge 100% of the total costs for non-appearance.